Ana Rodrigues Design for Engagement: The Case for Material User Interfaces

 The project Every Word proposes an expressive exploration of the similarities and differences between languages, through an audio-visual sequence that translates textual content into graphics and sounds.
 It consists of a program that is scanning through all the words of four languages simultaneously, while generating a sequence of symbols and modulating sound parameters.
 The aim of this installation is to explore the potential of software to translate digital textual data into new expressive forms, and eventually expose inherent dimensions and patterns in the source text.
 This project follows an on-going research that focus on the notion of transmutability of digital data, with a particular interest on the exploration of textual material.

-Coralie Gourguechon, Monica Lanaro, Angelo Semeraro and Isaac Vallentin Recognition
+Coralie Gourguechon, Monica Lanaro, Angelo Semeraro, Isaac Vallentin / Fabrica Recognition

 Recognition was an artificial intelligence program that compared British artworks with up-to-the-minute photojournalism.
 It used algorithms to search through Tate’s vast collection database, looking for visual and thematic similarities between artworks and the endless stream of online news images.
 Winner of IK Prize 2016 for digital innovation, Recognition was active from 2 September to 27 November 2016 as a website and installation at Tate Britain.
 Content Provider: Reuters.